Bhuvana8220/AngularGoogleSearch/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Add as Chrome Extension

+Once the build is complete the files are stored in the `dist/google-search` folder.

+Open Chrome Browser and go to extensions page.
+Open the `Extension Management page` from the menu or navigate to `chrome://extensions`.

+Enable Developer Mode by clicking the toggle switch next to `Developer mode`.

+Click the `Load unpacked` button and select the extension directory `dist/google-search`.

+Now you shoud be able to see the extension in the Chrome.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).